tskootsky/tskootsky.github.io/_posts/2020-04-06-First-post-project-1.md

 ### The Cold (or shall I say *covid*) Hard Truth:
 At the end of the day, we added one new piece of consideration - can we really use MTA Turnstile data to plan for a street team to recruit for an in person event *in New York City this summer*?

-I think that it's important for all data scientists to merge the requests they've received, with historical data **and** current events.
+I think that it's important for all data scientists to consider the requests they've received, not only in relation to historical data but also in conjunction with current events.
 We need to know what's different and similar about today from the past if we want to be able to accurately make predictions about the future.
 We cannot always assume trends will continue in the same way they have in the past.